 When to Contact a Medical Professional

-Prevention consists of avoiding the underlying infection, and if infected, receiving prompt and thorough treatment and follow-up.
+Prevention consists of avoiding the infection that causes interstitial keratitis.
+If you do get infected, get prompt and thorough treatment and follow-up.